ZigaSajovic/dCpp/README.md

 A paper explaining implementation of this theory is avaliable [/paper/dCpp.pdf](https://zigasajovic.github.io/dCpp/paper/dCpp.pdf).

-The paper _Operational calculus on programming spaces and generalized tensor networks_ , containing construction of the theory will soon be available on arXiv.
+The paper _[Operational calculus on programming spaces and generalized tensor networks](https://arxiv.org/abs/1610.07690)_, containing construction of the theory is available on arXiv.

 ###Usage